Koverse/example-projects/airflow/README.md

 Once docker compose finishes starting up access Airflow at `localhost:8080`

 ## Options

+### Adding Python packages to Airflow
+Python packages are installed on the initial container build.
+These are maintained in the `requirements.txt` to add any additional packages for custom dags these can be appended into this file.

+## DAGS

 We have included a set of sample DAGs within the /dags directory that can serve as a jump off point for creating your own functionality within Airflow on top of KDP4